LilianBoulard/prompt-forge/README.md

 ## Install

 Like for any other AUTOMATIC1111 webui extension, go to the `Extension` tab, then into `Install from URL`, and paste this repo's URL (https://github.com/LilianBoulard/prompt-forge).
+Finally, click `Install`, reload the UI and you're ready to roll!

 ## The configuration file